Ehsan Danish

 Ehsan Danish (Eḥsān Dāniš, 17 November 1914 - 22 March 1982), born Ehsan-ul-Haq Eḥsānu l-Ḥaq), was an Urdu poet, prose writer, linguist, lexicographer and scholar from Pakistan.
 Ehsan Danish penned over 100 scholastic books of poetry, prose, linguistics, lexicography and prosody.
 At the beginning of his career, his poetry was very romantic but later his poems addressed the lot of the labourers and he came to be called the "Šhāʿir-e Mazdūr" (lit "the workman's poet") by his audience.
 According to one commentator, his poetry inspired the common people's feelings and he has been compared with Josh Malihabadi.
 He holds the unique position as one of the best poets of all time, with fine, romantic and revolutionary, but simple style of poetry.

 Biography

 Danish (birth name: Ehsan-ul-Haq) was born in Maulanan Kandhla, a small town in the Shamli district of Uttar Pradesh, India.
 He belonged to a poor family and he could not continue his studies due to financial reasons but still learned the Arabic and Persian languages on his own.
 His father's name was Danish Ali.
 Later he migrated to Lahore and settled there permanently.
 He struggled very hard to earn his living.
 He worked as an ordinary labourer for years in odd jobs, finally becoming a poet of excellence.
 His autobiography, Jahan-i-Danish, is a classic and has inspired many people.
 Danish wrote more than 80 books and hundreds of articles about and including poetry, prose, linguistics, philology, autobiographies and the famous interpretation of "Diwan-e-Ghalib".
 Much of his literary work is still unpublished.

+According to family records, he had sons named Zeeshan Danish, Salman Danish, and Fozan Danish.